What is the average salary in Little Rock, AR?

 Owner Operator

-Owner operators manage their own businesses, often in transportation or logistics.
-They handle daily operations and ensure business success.
+Owner operators in Little Rock run their own businesses, often in transportation.
+They manage fleets of trucks or other vehicles.
 Companies like J.B.
-Hunt Transport Services offer opportunities.
+Hunt Transport Services and Swift Transportation offer opportunities.

 Find Owner Operator jobs in Little Rock, AR